Gaurav-Verma07/synd_dev/README.md

 - Submit a bug report if you find any issues with the application.
 - Suggest new features or improvements.
 - Submit a pull request to fix a bug or add a feature after an issue is assigned to you.

+## Installation
+To run this project, use:
+`npm install`
+npm run dev`
+In adddition to this, also run backend part of this project from here: <a href="https://github.com/Gaurav-Verma07/backend" >backend</a>

 To submit a pull request, please follow these steps: